Pages

 Map of Azerbaijani Khanates and Russia's Military Operations in the South Caucasus 1809-1817

 The map indicates Azerbaijani khanates and the Lake of Gekcha (Azerbaijani: Gökçe)/ Sevanga.
-The Russified name Sevanga originates from the Sasanian name (Pahlavi: Sivāng-e) meaning "blue water", legend in Russian.
+The Russified name Sevanga originates from the Sasanian name (Pahlavi: Sivāng-e) meaning "blue water", Legend in Russian.

 High resolution image available at: https://runivers.ru/mp/maps-detail.php?ID=468665